ChaoticRoman/success-rate/README.md

 # Testing a rate

-Trivial example of running tests of a dockerized application repeatedly with various setting and access their success rate.
+Trivial example of running a test of a dockerized application multiple times accross various settings (passed as environmental files) and access their success rates under various configuration.

 ## Thing to be tested